GSB-WapplerSystems/gsb_core/Documentation/TCA/ContentElementInformation.md

-# Content element information field.
+# Content element information field

 Additional information can be added to existing content elements.

 ## Configuration

 New fieldInformation type was created "elementInformationText" witch takes texts array to display information.

 Texts field options :